 Team individuals are also launching a memory mission regarding young youngsters interviewing older residents within the location.

-“We want to accumulate the one’s tales and poems written through the younger human beings interviewing the community elders to go with our records,” she said.
+“We want to accumulate the tales and poems written through the younger human beings interviewing the community elders to go with our records,” she said.
 “I envision gadgets all over the walls.
-We’ve determined so just like a shotgun in the floor to newspaper clippings considering that before WWII, however, it will all be stored right here.”
+We’ve determined so just like a shotgun in the floor to newspaper clippings, considering that before WWII, it will all be stored here.”